tyt063144/TTLinks/README.md

 It includes the following major modules:
 - `ipservice`: [IP Address Service](docs/ipservice/ip_service.md)

-## Note
+> [!NOTE]\
-<font color="red">This library utilizes raw sockets, which are restricted on Windows OS.
-As a result, it is specifically designed for use on Linux-based systems.</font>
+> This library utilizes raw sockets, which are restricted on Windows OS.
+As a result, it is specifically designed for use on Linux-based systems.

 ## Installation
 This project is available on PyPI and can be installed using pip: